-During the period from September 18, 2014 to October 7, 2015 the Task Force held 12 meetings.
-The Task Force considered many pieces of research on competency assessment and continuing professional development, arranged for stakeholder consultation through focus groups, polling and written submissions and has developed a set of guiding principles that define a future PEO continuing professional development and quality assurance program.
+During the period from September 18, 2014 to May 8, 2015 the Task Force held 8 meetings.
+The Task Force has prepared a work plan, considered many pieces of research on competency assessment and continuing professional development, arranged for stakeholder polling, and has developed a set of guiding principles that will define a future PEO continuing professional development and quality assurance program.
+The Task Force has developed the framework for a proposed CPD program that